 - your editor’s schedule and availability

 Developmental and/or structural editing takes place over a longer period of time.
 This is to allow for author resubmissions after each developmental/structural edit pass has been completed.
 How many developmental/structural edits and resubmissions are necessary?
 Again, that depends on each individual manuscript.
 Some manuscripts need only one.
 Some need more.
 Certainly, you should allow yourself at least 4 to 6 months for this stage of the process.

 Copy-editing: as a rough guideline, copy-editing a full-length novel (about 90,000) in good shape normally takes anywhere from 4 to 7 weeks.

 Proofreading can be done more quickly, but you should factor in a turnaround time of at least 2 to 3 weeks for the proofread to be completed.

 Top tip: plan your publishing schedule and book your editing slot well in advance

 Remember to check your chosen editor’s availability long before your manuscript is ready for editing.
-Many editors book out their schedules between 2 to 6 months in advance.
+Many editors book out their schedules months in advance.
 This is particularly true if an editor comes with excellent word-of-mouth recommendations.
 So make sure you check availability and book your editing slot as early as you can to avoid disappointment.